decarcerateutah/decarcerateutah.github.io/_posts/2020-09-26-what-to-do-instead-of-calling-the-police.md

 ## Safety Plans (pre-Crisis)
 A [safety plan](https://www.loveisrespect.org/for-yourself/safety-planning/) is a “personalized, practical plan that can help you avoid dangerous situations and know the best way to react when you’re in danger.”
 Safety plans can be something you make yourself, or in collaboration with a loved one.
 They often benefit people suffering from suicide ideation, psychosis, or other potentially dangerous side-effects of mental illness; individuals in abusive or chaotic relationships; people in recovery from an addiction to drugs or alcohol; or anyone who regularly experiences high-risk crises.

-**Tips for Safety Plans:**
+**Tips for Safety Plans**
-Remember that you are not trying to stop any crisis from ever happening: instead, you are lowering the peak of the crisis.
+Remember that you are not trying to stop any crisis from ever happening.
+Instead, you are lowering the peak of the crisis.
-If you are helping someone else create a safety plan, the term ‘safety plan’ can be triggering for people who have been in punitive healthcare: approach instead by saying, “I love you and want to feel better prepared to help keep you safe.
+If you are helping someone else create a safety plan, the term ‘safety plan’ can be triggering for people who have been in punitive healthcare.
+Approach instead by saying, “I love you and want to feel better prepared to help keep you safe.
 Can we come up with some strategies together?”
 YOU CANNOT CONTROL OTHER PEOPLE.
 Safety plans are not a way to control others, but to present healthy options that their support network can help them utilize.
 Do not get angry or interrogative when someone does not follow their safety plan.
 Tell people about your safety plan!
 The more people who know, the more likely the plan will be effective.
-It’s also helpful to get really specific about how you want others to engage with your plan (ex: check in with you about coping skills, call your contacts for you, hold dangerous items in their house, etc).
+It’s also helpful to get really specific about how you want others to engage with your plan (ex- check in with you about coping skills, call your contacts for you, hold dangerous items in their house, etc).
 Boundaries are healthy!
 If someone does not want to fulfill a specific role in your plan, it does not mean they don’t love you.
 Instead, ask them if there is another role they would feel more comfortable fulfilling.

-Here are some more resources for safety plans:
+**Here are some more resources for safety plans:**
 - [General Safety Plans](https://www.ktherapy.ca/blog/2018/2/6/how-to-make-a-safety-plan)

 - [Domestic Violence Safety Plan](http://stoprelationshipabuse.org/help/develop-a-safety-plan/how-to-begin-safety-planning/)